Beverly Sills: Later years and death

-In 1978, Sills announced she would retire on October 27, 1980, in a farewell gala at the New York City Opera.
+In 1978, Sills announced she would retire on October 27, 1980, in a farewell gala at the New York City Opera (NYCO).
 In the spring of 1979, she began acting as co-director of NYCO, and became its sole general director as of the fall season of that year, a post she held until 1989, although she remained on the NYCO board until 1991.
 During her time as general director, Sills helped turn what was then a financially struggling opera company into a viable enterprise.
 She also devoted herself to various arts causes and such charities as March of Dimes and was sought after for speaking engagements on college campuses and for fund raisers.

 From 1994 to 2002, Sills was chairwoman of Lincoln Center.
 In October 2002, she agreed to serve as chairwoman of the Metropolitan Opera, for which she had been a board member since 1991.
 She resigned as Met chairwoman in January 2005, citing family as the main reason (she had to place her husband, whom she had cared for over eight years, in a nursing home).
 She stayed long enough to supervise the appointment of Peter Gelb, formerly head of Sony Classical Records, as the Met's general manager, to succeed Joseph Volpe in August 2006.